UK to introduce law unilaterally changing post-Brexit rules - NewsBreak

 “Breaking international law to rip up the Prime Minister’s own treaty is damaging to everything the U.K. and Conservatives stand for,” opponents of the bill said in a note being circulated among Conservative lawmakers, according to the Financial Times.

+Johnson's government insisted it has engaged the EU in negotiations and accused Brussels of being inflexible.

-After a conversation with British Foreign Secretary Liz Truss, European Commission Vice President Maros Sefcovic said “unilateral action is damaging to mutual trust and a formula for uncertainty.”
+European Commission Vice President Maros Sefcovic said Monday that “unilateral action is damaging to mutual trust and a formula for uncertainty.”

 Associated Press reporter Samuel Petrequin in Brussels contributed to this story.